sandialabs/pyNuMAD/docs/user-guide/blade_definition.rst

 generating downstream data.

-In pyNuMAD, a blade is defined with the ``Definition`` object, or blade object for short. many of the properties are parameterized by spanwise location.
-Refer to :ref:`bladeClass` for a complete listing of ``BladeDef`` properties.
+In pyNuMAD, a blade is defined with the ``Definition`` object, or blade object for short.S many of the properties are parameterized by spanwise location.
+Refer to X for a complete listing of ``BladeDef`` properties.

 First and foremost there are *stations*.
 A station is an airfoil at a specified span location.
-The airfoil is partitioned by *keypoints*, shown in :numref:`bladeKeyPoints`.
-Various blade properties such as ``blade.leband``, ``blade.teband``, ``blade.sparcapwidth``, and ``blade.sparcapoffset`` help to position the keypoints precisely.
-For example, ``blade.leband`` is the arclength from the *le* keypoint to the keypoint *a*. *Regions* are defined between the keypoints as listed in :numref:`defineRegions`.
-An adjacent station helps define these regions as areas.
+The airfoil is partitioned by *keypoints*, shown in X. Various blade properties such as ``blade.leband``, ``blade.teband``, ``blade.sparcapwidth``, and ``blade.sparcapoffset`` help to position the keypoints precisely.
+For example, ``blade.leband`` is the arclength from the *le* keypoint to the keypoint *a*. *Regions* are defined between the keypoints as listed in X. An adjacent station helps define these regions as areas.
 Spanwise lines emanating from each keypoint are connected to the corresponding keypoints on an adjacent station; thus bounding the region with four curves.
 A suffix of